vmchale/dickinson/doc/user-guide.md

-# Dickinson User Guide
+% Dickinson User Guide
+% Vanessa McHale

-## Introduction
+# Introduction

 Dickinson is a text-generation language for generative literature.
 Each time you run your code, you get back text.
-The text is chosen randomly based on your code and can return something different each time.
+The text is chosen randomly based on your code.

-## Program Structure
+# Program Structure

-Dickinson programs begin with `%-`, followed by definitions.
+Dickinson files begin with `%-`, followed by definitions.

-### Example
+## Example

 Here is a simple Dickinson program: